Services

 If Kafka does batching out of the box, what do batch listeners in Spring Kafka even solve?

-When you configure @KafkaListener with factory.setBatchListener(true), Spring Kafka delivers a List of records instead of a single record per invocation.
-This is only worth doing when your consumer's processing logic actually benefits from batching.
+Batch listeners change how Spring Kafka delivers records to your listener.
+Instead of processing one record at a time, your listener receives a whole list per invocation.
+This is only worth doing when your consumer's processing logic actually benefits from working in batches.

 One simple and common use case is reading a bunch of messages, transforming them in some manner and then writing the results to a database.
 Instead of doing a DB write for each record, you can have one batch insert which is much more efficient.